mozilla/DeepSpeech/README.md

 DeepSpeech is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on [Baidu's Deep Speech research paper](https://arxiv.org/abs/1412.5567).
 Project DeepSpeech uses Google's [TensorFlow](https://www.tensorflow.org/) to make the implementation easier.

+To install and use deepspeech all you have to do is:

 ```bash
 # Create and activate a virtualenv
 virtualenv -p python3 $HOME/tmp/deepspeech-venv/